japila-books/spark-sql-internals/docs/spark-sql-GlobalTempViewManager.md

 `update`...FIXME

-NOTE: `update` is used exclusively when `SessionCatalog` is requested to <<spark-sql-SessionCatalog.adoc#alterTempViewDefinition, alter a global temporary view>>.
+NOTE: `update` is used exclusively when `SessionCatalog` is requested to <<spark-sql-SessionCatalog.md#alterTempViewDefinition, alter a global temporary view>>.